nairda2612/ChipsAhoy/README.md

 -up2: Number of base pairs upstream the summits in which will be defined the promoters and the transcription start site (tss).

--down2: Number of bas epairs downstram the summits in which will be defined the promoters and the transcription start site (tss).
+-down2: Number of base pairs downstream the summits in which will be defined the promoters and the transcription start site (tss).

 -pvalueCutoffgo: p-valor used in the Gene Ontology Gene Set Enrichment Analysis.